 Walk into a crowded bus station or supermarket, and there's bound to be somebody who has had a colostomy.
 The thing is, you probably won't know who it is.
 People who have had a colostomy can work, exercise, and have sex -- in short, many are just as active as ever.

-But patients who have never had a colostomy often take a different view.
-For them, a colostomy represents a threat to their lifestyle and self-image.
 What many people don't know is how highly effective a colostomy is.
-It restores a vital body function that has become more difficult with time: getting rid of waste.
+It restores a vital body function that has become more difficult as a result of disease: getting rid of waste.
 Fortunately, with a little education, most patients can learn to live well after the operation.

 What is a colostomy?